hms-dbmi/PICTURE/Heatmap_Vis/README.md

-call generate.py to create heamtaps
+call generate.py to create heamtaps.
+However, one may need to create tile-level predictions using models and save them properly per the arguments requirements.